 http://dumbmatter.com/posts/ai-take.mdhttp://dumbmatter.com/posts/ai-take.mdThu, 23 Feb 2023 00:00:00 GMT

-<![CDATA[OffscreenCanvas pain points]]>I am working on a side project that makes heavy use of the Canvas API and I cam across OffscreenCanvas which seemed to have some compelling features.
+<![CDATA[OffscreenCanvas pain points]]>I am working on a side project that makes heavy use of the Canvas API and I came across OffscreenCanvas which seemed to have some compelling features.
 Wouldn't it be nice for performance to do all of my rendering in a web worker?
 Well I gave it a try, but wound up not going forward with it due to several reasons:

 1. Browser support